-judicial review of arbitration awards under the guise of public policy."28 A petitioner must therefore demonstrate that the award "compels" the violation of an explicit, well defined public policy grounded in law and/or legal precedent.29 Further, the violation must be so significant that the law or public policy "mandates that the arbitrator arrive at a different result."30 Finally, mere "disagreement with the arbitrator's interpretation ... does not make the award contrary to ... public policy."31
+PERB's review of an arbitration award on grounds that it is contrary to public policy is an "extremely narrow" exception to the rule that reviewing bodies must defer to the arbitrator's ruling.
+Indeed, "the exception is designed to be narrow so as to limit potentially intrusive judicial review of arbitration awards under the guise of public policy."
+A petitioner must therefore demonstrate that the award "compels" the violation of an explicit, well defined public policy grounded in law and/or legal precedent.
+Further, the violation must be so significant that the law or public policy "mandates that the arbitrator arrive at a different result."
+Finally, mere "disagreement with the arbitrator's interpretation ... does not make the award contrary to ... public policy."

 In this case, MPD argues that in Hutchinson v.
-District of Columbia Office of Employee Appeals,32 the D.C.
-Court of Appeals found that § 1614-a 1990 regulation that was later superseded by 6B DCMR § 1613-did not prohibit an agency's deciding official from imposing the penalty that was initially proposed in the employee's proposed adverse action letter even if the agency's reviewing official recommended a lower penalty.33 MPD asserts:
+District of Columbia Office of Employee Appeals, the D.C.
+Court of Appeals found that § 1614-a 1990 regulation that was later superseded by 6B DCMR § 1613-did not prohibit an agency's deciding official from imposing the penalty that was initially proposed in the employee's proposed adverse action letter even if the agency's reviewing official recommended a lower penalty.
+MPD asserts:

-[In Hutchinson,] the District of Columbia Court of Appeals addressed the interpretation of a regulation nearly identical to § 1613.2. [...]
-In Hutchinson, the District of Columbia Fire Department ("Fire Department") issued a notice to an employee (a fire communications operator, not a firefighter) proposing that he be removed for charges of misconduct.
+[In Hutchinson,] the District of Columbia Court of Appeals addressed the interpretation of a regulation nearly identical to Section 1613.2. [...]
+In Hutchinson, the District of Columbia Fire Department ("Fire Department") issued a notice to an employee (a fire communications operator) proposing that he be removed for charges of misconduct.
 Id. at 229.
-The Fire Department appointed a deputy fire chief as a "disinterested designee" [which MPD argues acted in the same capacity as a hearing officer under § 1613] to review the proposed action and make a recommendation to the deciding official.
+The Fire Department appointed a deputy fire chief as a "disinterested designee" [which MPD argues acted in the same capacity as the hearing officer referenced in § 1613] to review the proposed action and make a recommendation to the deciding official.
 Id.
-The deputy fire chief recommended a 90-day suspension.
+The deputy fire chief recommended a ninety-day suspension.
 Id.
 However, the Fire Chief, as the deciding official, after reviewing the recommendation and the record, issued a final decision imposing the originally proposed penalty of removal.
 Id.
 The employee appealed, and a subsequent hearing was held before the District of Columbia Office of Employee Appeals ("OEA"), where the administrative judge ("AJ") upheld the removal.
 Id. at 230.
-The employee then appealed OEA's decision up to the Court of Appeals arguing that, among other reasons, OEA erred because the Fire Chief, as the deciding official, "was limited to imposing a penalty no greater than that recommended by the disinterested designee, i.e., a ninety-day suspension."
-Id.
+The employee then